Jo-Pan/sys6018-competition-twitter-sentiment/README.md

 ## Reflections
 1. **Who might care about this problem and why?**
-PR and Marketing departments in companies dealing with self-driving cars might care about this problem, because it represents the public's perception at any given time and could help tailor their message.
+PR and Marketing departments are always on the look out for the public sentiment towards their products, because it seems to have become representative of the public's perception.
+City councils and larger governmental organizations that are planning the inevitable introduction of these self-driving cars onto our streets can benefit by undertsanding the public sentiment in their local constituencies to ascertian how successful the adoption of these cars will be.

 2. **Why might this problem be challenging?**
 Tweets are not representative of the general population.
-Since tweets have far less structural integrity in terms of language rules,  it becomes harder to classify and predict using this data.
+They are a small concentrated sample set of people who typically use Twitter as a social media platform.
+Time and again we've seen that such places become echo chambers for specific opinions and perceptions that tend to have polarizing effects.
+Further, All predictive models depend on pattern recognitions and need some form of structured data gain predictive capability.
+Since tweets have far less structural integrity in terms of lingual rules and semantics, it becomes harder to classify and predict using them.

 3. **What other problems resemble this problem?**
-Sentiment analysis for election candidates.
+Sentiment analysis for election candidates across media outlets seems like a similar problem with lower classification intervals but more heterogeneous data sources complicating it.
-Sentiment analysis with customers' comments linked to scaled qualitative answers like # of stars.
+Sentiment analysis with customers' comments linked to scaled qualitative answers like # of stars are very similar to this and are probably easier to perform as the comments usually are written in more complete sentences thus making it easier to predict.